edsu/inkdroid.org/_posts/2015-10-04-www-appraisal.md

 streams in Web archiving) and sets the stage for future work in terms of how to filter out spam and measure precision.
-Similar to <span class="citation">Gossen et al. (2015)</span> it hints at future work that could integrate a archivist or curator who can influence the direction of the crawl as part of the process.
+Similar to <span class="citation">Gossen et al. (2015)</span> it hints at future work that could use feedback from an archivist or curator to help determine the scope of Web crawls.

 ### Pereira, P., Macedo, J., Craveiro, O., & Madeira, H. (2014).
 Time-aware focused web crawling.
 In *Advances in Information Retrieval* (pp.  534–539).
 Springer.